Bhinder: History

 The village of Bhindar was granted to Maharaj Shakti Singh by his elder brother Maharana Pratap, ruler of Mewar, in 1578 as a gift for his assistance in the Battle of Haldighati.
-Bhindar is close to several places of historical importance including the Sitamata sanctuary, Chittaurgarh, Bambora, Jagat, and Jaisamand.
+Bhindar is close to several places of historical importance, including the Sitamata sanctuary, Chittaurgarh, Bambora, Jagat, and Jaisamand.
 The village of Bhindar is also famous for its artistic swords, gold and silver jewelry, cloth, and miniature paintings.

-According to legend, the samosa originated in the city.

-During the IIFA Awards of 2025, Shah Rukh Khan announced the production of his future project, set to happen in Bhinder.